ARTE-Lab/arte-lab.github.io/index.md

 ## Contact

-For collaboration and research inquiries, please contact us through the laboratory or our project repositories on GitHub.
+For collaboration and research inquiries, please contact us through the laboratory (tongzhang@ucas.ac.cn) or our project repositories on GitHub.